MicrosoftDocs/office-developer-client-docs/docs/outlook/auxiliary/about-rebasing-calendars-programmatically-for-daylight-saving-time.md

 ---
 title: "About rebasing calendars programmatically for Daylight Saving Time"
 manager: soliver
 ms.date: 11/16/2014
 ms.audience: Developer
 ms.topic: overview
 localization_priority: Normal
 ms.assetid: 38b342d9-ab10-04b6-5490-9a45f847a60f
-description: "Many countries observe daylight saving time (DST) by advancing clocks so that evenings have longer daylight.
-This is typically done by setting the clock an hour ahead in the spring, and setting the clock an hour back in the fall.
-In this topic, this period between the spring and fall is referred to as the DST period.
-Most countries have their own regulations for when DST starts and ends.
-The dates of the DST period can change from year to year, and users must update their Microsoft Outlook calendar every time that the DST regulations change."
+description: "In this topic, this period between the spring and fall is referred to as the DST period."
 ---

 # About rebasing calendars programmatically for Daylight Saving Time